pydata/xarray/xarray/datatree_/README.md

 The approach used here is based on benbovy's [`DatasetNode` example](https://gist.github.com/benbovy/92e7c76220af1aaa4b3a0b65374e233a) - the basic idea is that each tree node wraps a up to a single `xarray.Dataset`.
 The differences are that this effort:
-- [Uses a NodeMixin from anytree](https://github.com/TomNicholas/datatree/issues/7) for the tree structure,
+- Uses a node structure inspired by [anytree](https://github.com/TomNicholas/datatree/issues/7) for the tree,
-- Implements path-like and tag-like getting and setting,
+- Implements path-like getting and setting,
 - Has functions for mapping user-supplied functions over every node in the tree,
 - Automatically dispatches *some* of `xarray.Dataset`'s API over every node in the tree (such as `.isel`),
 - Has a bunch of tests,